 In the gig economy, you can have pretty much anything you want delivered right to your door.

 Obviously, this is amazing for consumers (who doesn’t want falafel at 3 AM sometimes?).

 There are a lot of reasons why these jobs are good, but there are of course some drawbacks.
-Read below to find out more:

 The benefits of working for a delivery company are:

 All you need to do is follow the instructions on the company’s app.